 - 1. See growth mindset throughout the district - Focus on solutions and possibilities versus limitations - Use this project as a catalyst for new growth in town - 4.
 Ensure savings in facilities costs - Creating one campus to bring community together - 6.
-Make extensive improvements to the fields

-- 8. Provide schools and classrooms that are fully handicapped accessible - 9.
+Make extensive improvements to the fields - 7.
+Provide more classrooms and services to keep special education in-district (staffing too) - 8.
+Provide schools and classrooms that are fully handicapped accessible - 9.
 Design a green and sustainable building - 10.
 Rebrand the district and highlight its many strengths - 11.
 Find ways to share all the great things going on at the K-12 level and market them to town - 12.
 Broaden the spectrum of community that is involved with the school system - 13.
 Improve communication to counteract disinformation and fear - 14.
 Bring more money into before- and after-school programming - 15.
 Enhance professional development and education of our teachers - 16.
 Streamline staff, provide opportunities for collaboration and improve vertical and horizontal programmatic alignment

-Visioning Workshop Two and

-Three Notes February 5 and 29, 2019
+Leicester Middle School Educational Working Group Visioning Workshop Two and Three Notes February 5 and 29, 2019